checkmarx-ts/cx-iast-buildpack/readme.md

 # Cx IAST Cloud Foundry Buildpack Support

 This buildpack provides CxIAST Agent Instrumentation for SpringBoot or Tomcat Java applications running on Cloud Foundry.
 It is designed to be used with the official Cloud Foundry Java Buildpack in a multi buildpack approach.
+*This buildpack required IAST v3.7 and up*

+# NOTE
+This buildpack is no longer required, as this was integrated in the official CF Java Buildpack.
+Follow the instructions in your IAST installation under http://manager-url:8380/iast-ui/#!/AgentDownloadWalkthrough

 # Usage